 - In a dry medium skillet over medium-low heat, toast garlic cloves until spotty, dark brown, and slightly softened, about 20 to 25 minutes.

 - Remove pan from heat, cover, and let stand until garlic is completely soft, 10 to 15 minutes.
 Peel and mince garlic, set aside.

 To make the potatoes:

-- Season with salt and pepper to taste and garnish with chives if desired.
+- Fold in 1 ½ cups of milk, adding the remaining ½ cup as needed to adjust the consistency.
+Season to taste with salt and pepper and garnish with chives if desired.

 - Garlic: 40 cloves of garlic sounds like a lot, and it is!
 But once it's roasted, the flavor is super mellow and delicious.
 You'll get about 20 cloves of garlic per bulb, so grab 2 bulbs (or 3 if the bulbs look small).